Mabonito/SDET_test/README.md

 * * *

-A warning will pop-up during the installation phase proceed to install anyways.
+A warning Message during the installation phase will pop-up click install anyways.

 A pop-up to restart Eclipse IDE so that the installations can take effect proceed to restart.